vincejstraub/article-ai-gov-framework/README.md

 The companion page can be accessed at: [https://vincejstraub.github.io/ai-gov-framework/](https://vincejstraub.github.io/ai-gov-framework/)

 ## Citation
-Straub, V. J., Morgan, D., Bright, J., and Margetts, H. 2022.
-Artificial intelligence in government: Concepts, standards, and a unified framework.
+Straub, V. J., Morgan, D., Bright, J., and Margetts, H. (2022).
+Artificial intelligence in government: Concepts, standards, and a unified framework. arXiv preprint arXiv:2210.17218.

 ## License
 All content on the page can be reused subject to providing credit and license notice under a Creative Commons Attribution 4.0 International license.